 Like Advent, today's Gospel puts impending apocalypse and the urgent call to repentance in the way of business as usual.
 Never before has this Gospel reading been more thoroughly prescient.
 The human traits of greed, selfishness, pride and ignorance places all of humanity, innocent and guilty, in peril.
 True change of heart, personal and global, MIGHT save us.

 In Judeo/Christian thought the fig tree symbolizes religious knowledge.
-We know we have to take care of each other and repair and tend our planet home.
-We knew before the warnings of present day scientists.
+Here's what we know - religious and non-religious alike - we know we have to take care of each other and repair and tend our planet home.
+We've known the danger for several decades.
 We have very little time.

 Repentance, acknowledging the problem and preparing a reparation must be our way of life (meditation one) if we are to survive.
 The habit of humility, coming close to the ground, living in truth instead of illusion (meditation two) must also be our way of living.
 The urgency (meditation three) is obvious.
 The Last Word offers a parable about the freedom of repentance and humility.